calebyourison/simple_template_log_parser/README.md

 - (OPTIONAL ARGUMENT) `localize_time_columns` takes a list of columns whose timezone should be eliminated (column must also be included in the `datetime_columns` argument).
 ---
 #### Built-Ins
-This project includes log process functions for Kodi, Omada Controller, Open Media Vault, PFSense, PiHole, Synology DSM, and Ubuntu.
+This project includes built-in templates for Kodi, Omada Controller, Open Media Vault, PFSense, PiHole, Synology DSM, and Ubuntu.
 These are still being actively developed as not all event types have been accounted for.
 As a general philosophy, this project aims to find middle ground between useful categorization of log events and sheer number of templates.

 Submissions for improvement are welcome.